HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 *Data group* updates may result from creating new bundles to add additional types of data to a project, or updating bundles to change metadata or append data to data files (e.g. FASTQ top-up).

 ### Unresolved Questions
-* *Data group* concept relates directly to the UX dissuasion on *experiment data sets*.
+* *Data group* concept relates directly to the UX discussion on *experiment data sets*.
 This RFC and that work could be unified and replace PROJECT_SUBMISSIONS
 * How *data groups* are to be used group results in secondary analysis has not yet been defined.
 * Could a *data group* be a DSS collection?
 Collections are poorly document, so it is unclear if they can fit the needs.
 * Could a *data group* be a bundle that contains the *data group* files rather than a list of bundles?
 Can the DSS handle bundles with a very large number of files?